Arts and culture, Community spaces, Events, Safety and wellbeing, Social enterprise, Sports, Young people

 Ealing Council will be using the Future Ealing fund to support capital elements of a project, i.e. physical, substantive items so the project can continue for more than 12 months, so please bear this in mind when you are presenting your costs.It is worth remembering that pledges from the public and other organisations will not have this restriction.

-Ealing Council have used some of these funds to support Ealing based projects that pitched for Make London (MoL) crowdfunding in 2021, and to support three crowdfunding campaigns in June 2021:
+Ealing Council have used some of these funds to support Ealing based projects that pitched for Make London (MoL) crowdfunding in 2021, and to support four crowdfunding campaigns in June 2021:

 DIG Hanwell Community Hub £10,000